 My mother taught me her prejudice as well as her pride.
 I am a feminist, because in theory she wasn’t and in practice she was.
-In my childhood worldview, my mother was invincible and unbeatable, and I was taught to believe I could dream anything and achieve everything.
+In my childhood worldview, she was invincible and unbeatable, and I was taught to believe I could dream anything and achieve everything.
 As a grew up did I understand she was just protecting me from reality.